 In big popular areas you may find garbage areas set up for you (make sure to check the signage as there are recycling rules in place!)
-However many hanami areas don’t have trash cans and despite what you may see drunken college students do, DO NOT leave your garbage behind; especially not your picnic sheet and beer cans!
+However many hanami areas don’t have trash cans and despite what you may see drunken college students do, DO NOT leave your garbage behind.
 Just like elsewhere in Japan, expect to take your garbage home with you!

 Don’t mess with the trees!

 I know the flowers are nice but DON’T break off a branch to take home, it is not appreciated and could mean a property damage violation and some time dealing with the Tokyo Metropolitan Police for your souvenir.

 Take your shoes off

-A picnic sheet on the ground here is considered an inside area, and shoes are not to be worn on top of them.
-Try to wear shoes that are easy to take off and on!
+A picnic sheet on the ground here is considered an inside area and shoes are not to be worn on top of them.
+Try to wear shoes that are easy to slip into and out of!

 Don’t be “that guy” or girl!

 You know what I mean here!
 Just be cool… you can be cool right?
 Don’t get “fall down” drunk, belligerent, loud and/or combative.
 Behave as if you’re relaxing with friends and we will too!

 Located just to the east of the bustling Shinjuku district and station of the same name, these imperial gardens, which were once meant for the royalty, were completed in 1906 and destroyed in 1945, during the later stages of World War II.
 Now under the auspices of the National Environment Ministry, the public can enjoy Hanami in style.